Myrmex/oid-credentials/OidCredentials/Readme.md

       Message=Specified key was too long; max key length is 3072 bytes Source=MySql.Data

-The solution seems to be using an alternative driver from Pomelo: `Pomelo.EntityFrameworkCore.MySql 2.0.1` <https://github.com/openiddict/openiddict-core/issues/618#issuecomment-396240521>.
+The solution might be using an alternative driver from Pomelo: `Pomelo.EntityFrameworkCore.MySql 2.0.1` <https://github.com/openiddict/openiddict-core/issues/618#issuecomment-396240521>, but this seems to be affected by the same issue.
+Bug file: <https://bugs.mysql.com/bug.php?id=89855>.